-Meets at 7 p.m. on the first Monday of each month.
+Meets at 7 p.m. on the first Monday of each month, except September, which will be held on the second Monday due to the Labor Day holiday.
 For ages 21 and up.

 Join us for a monthly BYOB - Bring Your Own Book - club at the Two Brothers Tap House in Warrenville.
 Each month Library staff will present a few titles on a different theme, in addition to offering you an opportunity to bring along and discuss whatever you’re reading right now.